neilsf/xcb-ext-joystick/README.md

-# xcb-ext-sprite
+# xcb-ext-joystick
-XC=BASIC extension for convenient sprite programming.
+XC=BASIC extension for querying joystick states in a convenient way.
 Compatible with XC=BASIC v2.2 or higher.
 [Click here to learn about XC=BASIC](https://xc-basic.net)

 # Usage